BFA in Production - How to Apply

-Admission to the Faculty of Fine Arts at York University is based on both academic and artistic criteria.
+Admission to Film: Production program (BFA) at York University is based on both academic and artistic criteria.
 The University reviews your academic history, while artistic admissibility is assessed by the Department of Film.

 We are looking for bright, ambitious people from a variety of backgrounds who share our passion for working with, and understanding, the moving image.
 Overall, our applicants have strong academic backgrounds, as well as film and video production or other creative credentials.

 Application to the Film Production program is a two-step process:

 1. Apply to York University

 Submit your application to the York University: School of the Arts, Media, Performance & Design - Film Production (BFA) program on the Ontario Universities Application Centre (OUAC) website.
 If you are not a current high school student, you may also be eligible to apply directly through the York University Office of Admissions.
 Current York students interested in transfering to the program should contact the department directly to apply.

 2. Complete the Supplementary Evaluation

 Once you have completed Step 1 (above) and received your York Reference Number from our Office of Admissions, you can access your supplementary evaluation.

 Supplementary Evaluation fee: $60 (payable by Visa, MasterCard or American Express)